Welcome to Student Disability Resources (SDR) at Penn State Hazleton.

 Please follow the steps below to determine if you are eligible to receive academic accommodations at Penn State Hazleton.

 Step 1.
-Complete the Intake Request Form
+Complete the SDR Request Form

-The Intake Request Form lets us know you are interested in knowing more about SDR at Penn State Hazleton.
+The SDR Request Form lets us know you are interested in knowing more about SDR at Penn State Hazleton.
 It takes about 5 minutes to complete and asks for basic information, such as your full name, PSU ID number, campus address, cell phone, etc.

 The form should be completed by all students, including current or newly admitted Penn State Hazleton students, Penn State students transferring to Penn State Hazleton and who were registered with SDR services at another Penn State campus, and students transferring from a college outside the Penn State system.

 Step 2.
-Complete the Online Intake Form
+Complete the Online Introductory Questionnaire

 Step 3.
 Collect and Submit Required Documentation